 The UNI token launched for public trading in September 2020, starting with the price of $6.9 and exceeding $42 in May 2021.
 The token’s launch was accompanied by generous airdrops, with each service user receiving 400 UNI for using the Uniswap service at least once.

-Rarible ushered the new era in the crypto market by setting the hype for NFT marketplaces.
+Rarible ushered the new era in the crypto market by setting the hype for NFT marketplaces like OpenSea.
 Its founders, Alexei Falin and Alex Salnikov, built an Ethereum-based platform for a hassle-free exchange of NFTs.
 It was launched in 2020, amid the COVID pandemic panic and after more than two years of crypto winter, with hopes and optimism for the bright industry future.

 Despite the depressive market conditions, Rarible enjoyed positive publicity and attracted $16 million in investment from VCs like CoinFund and Coinbase.
 Soon after its launch, Rarible increased its active customer base to over 1.6 million users, proving that the NFT niche is the future.
 The RARI token started trading at the crypto exchanges in July 2020, with the entry price of around $0.6, reaching $45+ in March 2021.

 Another popular DEX that launched amid the winter storms is 1inch Network.
 It was created in 2019 by Russian developers Sergej Kunz and Anton Bukov, both blockchain experts with extensive expertise in arbitrage bot and strategy design.

 The unique network unifies three decentralized protocols (Bancor, Kyber, and Uniswap) under one roof to generate liquidity from different DEXs.
 Despite its emergence in the unfavorable crypto period, 1inch Network quickly attracted attention because of the innovative 1inch Aggregation Protocol.